ginjo/esphome-dynamic-cron/README.md

-  This component has two dependencies, [Croncpp](https://github.com/mariusbancila/croncpp) and [Preferences](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/preferences.html), but you don't need to worry about these, as they are managed automatically within the dynamic\_cron library.
+  This component has two dependencies, [Croncpp](https://github.com/mariusbancila/croncpp) and [Preferences](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/preferences.html), These libraries are loaded and managed automatically within the dynamic\_cron library.
   See below for more info on the Croncpp and Preferences libraries.

   There are two things to be aware of when using this library:

-  * You should define a ```time``` component in your ESPHome yaml config.
-    Scheduling software doesn't work well without a reliable time source.
+  * You should define a `time` component in your ESPHome yaml config, as scheduling software needs a reliable time source.

-  * When using this library, ESPHome will compile with build-flags ```-std=gnu++17``` and
-    ```-fexceptions```.
-This should not be a problem for most ESPHome projects, however
-    there is a possibility of conflict with other external libraries that specifically
-    disable these options.
+  * When using this library, ESPHome will compile with build-flags `-std=gnu++17` and `-fexceptions`.
+This should not be a problem for most ESPHome projects, however there is a possibility of conflict with other external libraries that specifically disable these options.